Here are 5 stories of unity in the bible to help you keep the relationship between God and that of man.

 Genesis 27:30 tells us Jacob “loved Joseph more than any of his other sons because he had been born to him in old age, and he made an ornate robe for him.”
 Joseph’s brothers were not happy about the fact that their father favored him and they grew to deeply resent him.

 Genesis 37:4 says, “But when his brothers saw that their father loved him more than all his brothers, they hated him and could not speak peacefully to him.”
-It didn’t help that Joseph began sharing his prophetic dreams to his family which showed him one day ruling over his family.
+It didn’t help that Joseph began sharing his prophetic dreams with his family which showed him one day ruling over his family.

 The brothers disliked the dream so much that they plotted to kill him in the wilderness.